nathanschepers/tyk-python-ldap-auth/README.md

 -----

 [This tutorial](https://tyk.io/docs/customise-tyk/plugins/rich-plugins/python/custom-auth-python-tutorial/)
 provides basic instructions for setting up a custom Python middleware.
-Note that `manifest.json` in this directory should be used as it supplies the correct function name for the python middleware.
+Note that `manifest-id-extractor.json` or `manifest-no-id-extractor.json` in this directory should be used as it supplies the correct function name for the python middleware.

+To select the appropriate manifest file at bundle build time use `tyk bundle build -m {MANIFEST FILENAME}`.

 Once Tyk and the API are configured and the bundles are being served, the Tyk gateway should be restarted.
 This will cause the bundle.zip to be loaded.